MicrosoftDocs/sql-docs/azure-sql/database/manage-data-after-migrating-to-database.md

 #### Service endpoints

-By default, your database is configured to "Allow Azure services to access server" – which means any Virtual Machine in Azure may attempt to connect to your database.
-These attempts still do have to get authenticated.
-However, if you wouldn't like your database to be accessible by any Azure IPs, you can disable "Allow Azure services to access server".
+By default, your database is configured to "Allow Azure services and resources to access this server" – which means any Virtual Machine in Azure may attempt to connect to your database.
+These attempts still have to be authenticated.
+If you don't want your database to be accessible by any Azure IPs, you can disable "Allow Azure services and resources to access this server".
 Additionally, you can configure [VNet Service Endpoints](vnet-service-endpoint-rule-overview.md).

 Service endpoints (SE) allow you to expose your critical Azure resources only to your own private virtual network in Azure.
 By doing so, you essentially eliminate public access to your resources.
 The traffic between your virtual network to Azure stays on the Azure backbone network.
 Without SE you get forced-tunneling packet routing.
 Your virtual network forces the internet traffic to your organization and the Azure Service traffic to go over the same route.
 With Service Endpoints, you can optimize this since the packets flow straight from your virtual network to the service on Azure backbone network.